Hans Kammler: Post-war searches

 In 1949 a report written by one Oskar Packe on Kammler was filed by the US Denazification office in Hesse.
 The report stated that Kammler had been arrested by US troops on 9 May 1945 at the Messerschmitt works at Oberammergau.
 However, Kammler and some other senior SS personnel had managed to escape in the direction of Austria or Italy.
 Packe did not believe the reports about a suicide, as these were contradicted "by the detailed information from the CIC" about arrest and escape.

-Donald W. Richardson (1917–1997) a former OSS special agent involved in the Alsos Mission, claimed to be "the man who brought Kammler to the US".
+Donald W. Richardson (1917–1997), a former OSS special agent involved in the Alsos Mission, claimed to be "the man who brought Kammler to the US".
 Shortly before he died, Richardson reportedly told his sons about his experience during and after the war, including Operation Paperclip.
 According to them, Richardson claimed to have supervised Kammler until 1947.
 Kammler was supposedly "interned at a place of maximum security, with no hope, no mercy and without seeing the light of day until he hanged himself".
-In 2019, the Woodrow Wilson International Center for Scholars published evidence that Kammler was indeed captured and interviewed by Americans during May 1945 in Germany; however, none of the evidence substantiated his stay and later suicide in the U.S., as Richardson claimed.
+In 2019, the Woodrow Wilson International Center for Scholars published evidence that Kammler was indeed captured and interviewed by Americans during May 1945 in Germany; however, none of the evidence substantiated his stay and later suicide in the U.S., as Richardson originally claimed.